 A) Clients can use their credit card to pay for counseling via PayPal bypaying into the into the account of...
 Help@SkyviewCounseling.com.

 If you use PayPal prior to the session, please print out a PayPal receipt to give to the therapist.

 4) Skyview Counseling at this time does not accept any insurance payments.
 For clients who wish to bill their insurance company for their counseling the rate is $150 per session.
 The client is responsible to contact their insurance company prior to meeting with the counselor to see what part, if any, that their company will cover with insurance.
-The client would be very wise to request from their insurance company a "Prior Authorization Code" and should take detailed notes during their conversations.
+The client would be very wise to request from their insurance company a "Prior Authorization Code" and should record or at least take detailed notes during their conversations.
 At the time of the session the client will pay the full amount ($150) for the session and then the therapist will begin to gather and fill out the insurance information and paperwork so that the client can be reimbursed.
-Again, it should be noted that because Ross Gunn III is currently NOT a licensed therapist that most insurance companies will not pay for the sessions.
+Again, it should be noted that because Ross Gunn III is NOT a licensed mental health counselor that most insurance companies will not pay for the sessions.

 5) During the course of counseling the therapist often requests that the client do some homework.
 This often requires that the client purchase and read/listen some books and/or material.
 In rare cases, the therapist will also request that the client take and pay for a series of psychological tests that will better help the therapist understand the client's issues.

-First sessions can often be difficult and scary for some clients.
+First sessions can often be difficult and scary for new clients.
 It is hard to know what to expect and to know whether or not the counselor and the client will be able to “connect”.
 To help take the mystery out of the first session here are a few things the client might expect...